Investigating Robot Control Policy Learning for Autonomous X-ray-guided Spine Procedures: Methods

 \subsection{Implementation Details}

 The policy is trained on a NVIDIA RTX A6000 for 2000 epochs end-to-end via behavioral cloning without domain randomization, minimizing the L1 error between predicted and reference actions~\cite{zhao_learning_2023}, hyperparameters remain the same from SRT with a modified beta value of 5 \cite{kim_surgical_2024}.
 We separate the generated episodes randomly as a 70/20/10 split for training, validation and testing.
-Evaluation is setup with the DeepDRR simulation environment also used for data generation, using the ACT parameters for temporal aggregation of action chunks with a query frequency of 1 to ensure a smooth rollout~\cite{zhao_learning_2023}.
-Predicting a full sequence of 200 timesteps requires about 30 seconds, as for each timestep a new set of bi-planar radiographs has to be simulated.
+Evaluation is set up with the DeepDRR simulation environment also used for data generation, using the ACT parameters for temporal aggregation of action chunks with a query frequency of 1 to ensure a smooth rollout~\cite{zhao_learning_2023}.
+Generating a single chunk of 20 action steps requires around 150 ms, as for each prediction a new set of bi-planar radiographs has to be simulated.
+Simulating the full procedure of translation, orientation and insertion then takes around 30 seconds, resulting in approximately 200 aggregated timesteps.